The refined local Donaldson-Thomas theory of curves: Introduction

 Degree 0 DT type invariants are typically known to be more amenable to computations, see for instance \cite{Okounk_Lectures_K_theory, FMR_higher_rank, thimm_orbi, FM_tetra}.
 Exploiting the previous local computation of the $K$-theoretic DT partition function of $\BA^3$ by Okounkov \cite{Okounk_Lectures_K_theory}, we prove a more compact formula for the DT partition function of local curves. \begin{corollary}[\Cref{cor: as in Oko}] Let $X=\Tot_C(L_1 \oplus L_2)$, where $L_1, L_2$ are line bundles over a smooth projective curve $C$.
 We have

-where $\Exp$ is the plethystic exponential \eqref{eqn: on ple}. \end{corollary} We remark that the formula of \Cref{cor: intro DT 0} already appeared in \cite[Thm.~3.3.6]{Okounk_Lectures_K_theory}.
+where $\Exp$ is the plethystic exponential \eqref{eqn: on ple}. \end{corollary} We remark that, for $X$ of Calabi-Yau type, the formula of \Cref{cor: intro DT 0} already appeared in \cite[Thm.~3.3.6]{Okounk_Lectures_K_theory}.
 In loc.~cit.~it is argued that the general formula for the degree zero Donaldson-Thomas invariants of a (quasi-projective) Calabi-Yau threefold should follow from the local case of $\BA^3$ by an algebraic cobordism argument, involving degenerating techniques and relative invariants as in \cite{LP_algebraic_cobordism}.
-Our argument offers a direct, clear and much shorter proof in the case of local curves.
+Our argument offers a direct, clear and much shorter proof in the case of a general local curve.